-The product / service you provide to them should be a match for the needs you uncovered in the second step.
-Process their requirements duly and provide the product / service that meets those needs.
-Don’t project your preferences onto your customer, unless it’s something you feel very strongly for, or unless the customer asks you for your opinion.
+The product/service you provide to them should be a match for the needs you uncovered in the second step.
+Process their requirements duly and provide the product/service that meets those needs.
+Don’t project your preferences onto your customer, unless it’s something you feel very strongly about, or unless the customer asks you for your opinion.

-For example, if I have clearly specified that I want a pink camera, I will find it pretty annoying if the sales person keeps advising me to get a black one instead.
-When that happens (when the sales person advise me against my original criteria), I tend to get discouraged, confused, and end up not buying anything instead.
+For example, if I have clearly specified that I want a pink camera, I will find it pretty annoying if the salesperson keeps advising me to get a black one instead.
+When that happens (when the salesperson advises me against my original criteria), I tend to get discouraged, confused, and end up not buying anything instead.
 I’ll then go to another shop where the assistant honors my needs accordingly, and buy what is recommended based on the criteria that I supplied.

 4. Do not serve with expectations